-A webinar on 4 August 2016 will support industry in understanding the SPOR data services, including benefits and high level changes, implementation timelines and engagement approach:
+A webinar on 4 August 2016l supported industry in understanding the SPOR data services, including benefits and high level changes, implementation timelines and engagement approach:

 EMA has established an ISO IDMP Task Force with the involvement of terminology organisations, software vendors and developers of medicinal product dictionaries or databases.
 The task force is responsible for advising on the planning, development, implementation and maintenance of the ISO IDMP standards in the EU, in line with requirements defined at international level and based on agreed EU implementation principles.

 For more information on meetings of the ISO IDMP Task Force: